Efinix-Inc/br2-efinix/README.md

 This repo require specific version of Buildroot to work with.
 See the VERSION file that contain the Buildroot version to use.
+The version of Buildroot must be matched with this repo version.

 ## Build

-Follow the steps to build Linux image, OpenSBI and U-boot for T120F324 board.
+To build Linux image, OpenSBI and U-boot follow the steps below.
+This step will build Linux based on Buildroot 2020.05.3

 1. Create a working directory.
 ```